tangowhisky37/RaspiPythonProjects/PIR/README.md

-IoT - Read Analog Sensors using MCP 3008 & Upload data (https://github.com/tangowhisky37/RaspiPythonProjects/tree/master/ReadingAnalogSensors)
+PIR Sensor - Detect Motion & Raise an Alarm (https://github.com/tangowhisky37/RaspiPythonProjects/tree/master/ReadingAnalogSensors)
+- This project detects presence of intruders in the room using the PIR sensor and sets of an alarm.
 - This program reads analog sensor values using an MCP 3008.
 An MCP 3008 is required since the Raspberry Pi does not have an ADC or Analog to Digital converter and is not in a position to read analog signals by itself.
-- This project has evolved to Log data to CSV including upload of data to the ThingSpeak/IoT Platform
 - Components required include
   - 1 x Raspberry Pi 3 (I have used a 3, Model B. You can use whatever you have at your disposal.)
   - 1 x PIR Motion Sensor